ironscar/vagrant-debian-bullseye/README.md

   - PasswordAuthentication no
 - After updating these, make sure to restart ssh service with ```sudo systemctl restart ssh.service```
 - Every user has its own home directory with ```~/.ssh.authorized_keys``` so SSH is also specific to that user

+## Ansible config & inventory
+- The config file by default exists in /etc/ansible as ansible.cfg
+- If it doesn't exist, we can create it as covered in the installation section of the readme
+- The inventory file by default, gets picked up from /etc/ansible/hosts where hosts is the file name
+- We can specify an inventory file called hosts as shown here
+- Running ```ansible app -m ping -u vagrant``` should be able to ping the hosts
+  - app is the group specified in the hosts inventory file
+  - -m implies use the ping module
+  - -u implies use the vagrant user
+  - works for each machine separately but not all at once for some reason

 ---